When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 When people get braces, they get concerned about the areas of the face where the braces are going to hurt.
 Do braces hurt your teeth?

 The braces don’t hurt your teeth till an ideal orthodontic force is applied to the teeth.
-The pain you feel in your teeth after getting braces is due to the chemical changes occurring in bone and gum tissue that surround the teeth.
+The pain you feel in your teeth after getting braces is due to the chemical changes occurring in the bone and gum tissue that surround the teeth.

 The situation becomes more severe than the situation when someone gets injured without braces on teeth.